shawnveltman/phpcsfixer-helper/README.md

 ```

 ## Update .gitignore
-Add .php-cs-fixer-cache.php to your .gitignore file!
+Add .php-cs-fixer.cache to your .gitignore file!

 ## Usage